 \subsubsection{Rule Compliance}

-For traffic rule compliance, we observe that \textsc{SanDRA} substantially improves adherence to the safe distance rule $\varphi_{\text{R\_G1}}$ compared to DiLu, irrespective of the specific variant.
-The greatest improvement is achieved when formalized rules are incorporated into the reachability analysis.
-However, this also results in more fail-safe actions, i.e., emergency braking, which in turn reduces the traveled distance, particularly in our dense traffic settings.
-When combining most likely predictions with traffic rules in the verification, compliance with $\varphi_{\text{R\_G2}}$ is generally higher, whereas set-based predictions maintain larger longitudinal gaps between vehicles, often resulting in unnecessary braking.
-Furthermore, all runs comply with the speed limit rule $\varphi_{\text{R\_G3}}$.
-Overall, integrating set-based predictions with formalized traffic rules into the safety verification yields the highest number of success steps, i.e., the best collision-free and legally compliant performance.
+For traffic rule compliance, we observed that \textsc{SanDRA} substantially improved adherence to the safe distance rule $\varphi_{\text{R\_G1}}$ compared to DiLu, irrespective of the specific variant.
+The greatest improvement was achieved when formalized rules were incorporated into the reachability analysis.
+However, this also resulted in more fail-safe actions, i.e., emergency braking, which in turn reduced the traveled distance, particularly in our dense traffic settings.
+When combining most likely predictions with traffic rules in the verification, compliance with $\varphi_{\text{R\_G2}}$ was generally higher, whereas set-based predictions maintained larger longitudinal gaps between vehicles, often resulting in unnecessary braking.
+Furthermore, all runs complied with the speed limit rule $\varphi_{\text{R\_G3}}$.
+Overall, integrating set-based predictions with formalized traffic rules into the safety verification yielded the highest number of success steps, i.e., the best collision-free and legally compliant performance.